rupshabagchi/shrimp/README.md

 ## <a name="goal"/> Goal of the app

 The goal is to classify pictures of common mushrooms with a web application.

+## <a name="run"/> To run

+### The scraper

+First run the 'shroominen.ipynb' file which downloads the images.
+Then run the following commands in the terminal:
+`
+cd scraper
+pip install scrapy
+scrapy crawl mw_scraper
+`

 ## <a name="issues"/> Issues
 The main issue is getting good quality data for the training and then removing images which have issues such as bad lighting, angle, blurriness or background noise.